nlsteers/jsf-rental-management/README.md

-#Rental Service
+# Rental Service

-DADSA coursework submission built with JSP.
+DADSA coursework submission built with JSF.
 More to come.